rq/rq/docs/index.md

 simply do this:

 {% highlight python %}
-from rq import use_redis, Queue from somewhere import count_words_at_url
+from rq import use_connection, Queue from somewhere import count_words_at_url

 # Tell RQ what Redis connection to use
-rq.use_redis()  # no args uses Redis on localhost:6379
+use_connection()  # no args uses Redis on localhost:6379

 # Delay calculation of the multiplication
 q = Queue()